fmcg sales incentives

 • Sales incentive structure: Develop a well-defined structure incorporating various performance metrics such as Hard and Operational KPIs.
 A clear structure motivates employees and aligns with the organization’s short-term and long-term objectives.

-By adhering to these recommended strategies, FMCG firms can create and execute sales incentive programs that successfully inspire their sales personnel, promote business expansion, and adjust to the industry's ever-changing landscape.
+By adhering to these recommended strategies, FMCG firms can create and execute sales incentive programs that inspire their sales personnel, promote business expansion, and adjust to the ever-changing industry.

 Why do FMCG companies offer sales incentives?